scrffy/FitnessProgram/workouts/week1-cardio.md

 - Look slightly forward and kick with your toes pointed

-This week's swim workout is:
+Easy Swim Workout:

+Warm-up:

+- Swim 4 lengths of freestyle (up and back in a 25m pool) without stopping.

+- 45-second rest.

+Speed and Endurance Set (2 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then 1 length back at a comfortable pace.

+- 45-second rest.

+- Swim 1 slow length up the pool, then 1 length back at a comfortable pace.

+- 45-second rest.

+Cooldown:

+Swim 4 lengths at a relaxed pace to finish.

+Intermediate Swim Workout:

+Warm-up:

+- Swim 10 lengths of freestyle (one length is 25m) without stopping

+- 30-second rest

+Speed and Endurance Set (3 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

+- 30-second rest

+Cool down:

+- Swim 4 lengths at a relaxed pace to finish

+Hard Swim Workout:

+Warm-up:

-- x4 freestyle lengths (up and back in a 25m pool) without stopping
+- Swim 12 lengths of freestyle (up and back in a 25m pool) without stopping.

+- 20-second rest.

+Speed and Endurance Set (3 sets of slow up, fast back):

+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 30 second rest
+- 20-second rest

-- 1 slow length up then immediately 1 length back as fast as you can
+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 30 second rest
+- 20-second rest

-- 1 slow length up then immediately 1 length back as fast as you can
+- Swim 1 slow length up the pool, then immediately 1 length back as fast as you can

-- 60 second rest
+- 20-second rest

-- Repeat 3 times
+Cool down:

+- Swim 6 lengths at a relaxed pace to finish

 Alternatives:

 I've listed alternatives below (which will be replacing the swim in following week's cardio sessions) for those of you without lap-pool access.